Answers to some Frequently Asked Questions

 What is your refund policy?

-If you cancel anytime up to three days before the start of the course, we’ll refund the whole amount.
-If you drop out less than three days before the start or up to 24 hours after the first class, you only pay for the first class—we'll refund the rest.
-If you need to withdraw after that, we'll give you a credit based on the portion of the term remaining, which you can apply to another course within one year.
+If you cancel anytime up to 24 hours before the start of the course, we’ll refund the whole amount.
+If you drop out less than 24 hours before the start or up to three days after the first class, you only pay for the first class—we'll refund the rest.
+If you need to withdraw after that because unforeseen circumstances make it impossible for you to continue the course (e.g. serious illness), we'll give you a credit based on the portion of the term remaining, which you can apply to another course within one year.

 Can I give (or receive) a course as a gift?